avihup/card_game/TAKI_Game_API_Guide.md

 - `user1_name` and `user2_name`: Default player names

 ### 3. Run the Collection
+Execute the requests in order to see a complete game creation and play workflow:
+1. **Learn**: Study the TAKI example to understand the system
+2. **Modify**: Adapt the requests to create your own custom games
-Execute the requests in order, or use the Postman Collection Runner for automated testing.
+3. **Test**: Use Postman Collection Runner for automated testing

 ## 📁 Collection Structure

+The collection demonstrates a complete game workflow using TAKI as an example.
+These same endpoints work for ANY card game you create:

 ### 🏥 Health Check
 **Endpoint**: `GET /api/v1/health`